History of Easter: Why Bunnies and Eggs?

-It was to be fixed each year at Alexandria, Egypt, then the center of astronomical science.
+It would be fixed yearly at Alexandria, Egypt, then the center of astronomical science.
 The date is an approximation and may differ from year to year.

-This means that its date may vary as much as 35 days!
+This means Easter’s date may vary as much as 35 days!

 Bill Petro, your friendly neighborhood historian